 Ski-boats mainly launch from the beaches of Swakopmund and Henties Bay where they also offload their catch.
-At times skiboats land at the beach at Mile 8 to avoid inspection by the authorities.
+At times ski-boats land at the beach at Mile 8 to avoid inspection by the authorities.

 The Marine Regulations70 makes provision for harvesting seals.
-Seals are harvested at Atlas Bay and Wolf Bay (south of the planning area), Cape Cross (within the planning area) and Torra Bay (north of the planning area).
-Within the core Central MSP Areaa seal processing factory is located in Henties Bay.
+Seals are harvested at Atlas Bay and Wolf Bay (southern planning area), Cape Cross (central planning area) and Torra Bay (northern planning area).
+Seal processing factories are located in Henties Bay and Lüderitz.